Surfside Preconstruction Condos & New Developments

 Sereno (Under Construction/Recently Delivered)

 Luxury boutique oceanfront development nearing completion on Collins Avenue.
 Units feature contemporary design, high-end finishes, and oceanfront positioning.
-Pricing reflects current Surfside premium for new construction oceanfront: $3M-$12M+ range based on size and views.
-Some final inventory may remain available.
+Pricing: $3M-$12M+ range depending on unit size and floor.

 Buyers seeking brand-new preconstruction should monitor the market for boutique projects launching periodically, but shouldn't expect the constant pipeline available in Sunny Isles Beach.
 The town's character preservation priorities limit mega-tower development.